Inauguration fashion: Purple, pearls, American designers

 Pearls had a strong fashion showing, in line with a social media campaign that had inauguration watchers donning strands in support and celebration of Harris.
 Nobody in attendance did them quite like Jennifer Lopez — from earrings to bracelets — as she sang “This Land is Your Land" in head-to-toe white Chanel.

-Rep. Barbara Lee, a California Democrat, wore a pearl necklace owned by Chisholm.
+Rep. Barbara Lee, a California Democrat, wore a pearl necklace owned by Chisholm herself.
 It was a gift from Chisholm's goddaughter.

 “Because of Shirley Chisholm, I am,” Lee, who is Black, posted on Twitter.
 “Because of Shirley Chisholm, Vice President Harris is.”

-Note: This story was first published on January 20, 2021.
-It was updated on January 21, 2021, to correct the fact that Meena Harris is Vice President Kamala Harris’ niece, not her sister.